 Seoul, the capital of South Korea, is a vibrant metropolis contrasting high-rise skyscrapers with Buddhist temples and traditional architecture.
 Between its many street markets and popular attractions is an equally vibrant range of hotels.
-Whether you’re exploring Seoul by neigbourhood or staying in one area for a special event, this list focuses on the most unique and beautiful hotels across the city.
-These hotels are worth visiting for restaurants and bars alone, even if you don’t stay there for the night.
+Whether you’re exploring Seoul by neighbourhood or staying in one area for a special event, this list of unique hotels in Seoul focuses on the most striking and beautiful places to stay across the city, from riverside spa resorts to a Parisian-inspired escape.
+Several of these hotels are worth visiting for their restaurants and bars alone, even if you don’t stay the night.

 Cover image by Venancio Dionela.

-Banyan Tree is a luxurious spa resort with a tropical feel set at the foot of Namsan Mountain, a ten-minute drive from Seoul.
-This is a full-service resort focused on health and wellness.
-Facilities include Banyan Tree Spa and Gallery, sauna, fitness centre, indoor and outdoor swimming pools, tennis court, golf course, and an ice rink.
-Guests and visitors can dine at the Granum Dining Lounge (seasonal menu), Festa by Choonghy (contemporary European), and grab a beverage at the Moon Bar.
+Banyan Tree is a luxurious spa resort with a tropical feel, set at the foot of Namsan Mountain, a ten-minute drive from central Seoul.
+This full-service resort is focused on health and wellness, with facilities including the Banyan Tree Spa and Gallery, a sauna, fitness centre, indoor and outdoor swimming pools, a tennis court, a golf course, and an ice rink.
+Guests and visitors can dine at the Granum Dining Lounge (seasonal menu), Festa by Choonghy (contemporary European), and grab a drink at the Moon Bar.
 Members also have access to the Members’ Lounge and Club Members’ Restaurant.

 Ninety per cent of rooms have a personal pool, and some rooms are built specifically for business travellers.
-Rooms range from Bayan Room to Banyan Suits (equipped with a bathtub) and a range of Pool rooms and suites.
-The suites have separate sitting areas, while the Presidential Suite is divided into a living area with a dining room, living room and a relaxation pool, and a bedroom with two beds and an ensuite bath.
-Walk-in closets and wall-to-wall views are standard in all room types.
+Rooms range from the Banyan Room to Banyan Suites (equipped with a bathtub), plus a range of Pool rooms and suites.
+The suites have separate sitting areas, while the Presidential Suite is divided into a living area with a dining room and relaxation pool, and a bedroom with two beds and an ensuite bath.
+Walk-in closets and wall-to-wall views are standard across all room types.

 60 Jangchungdan-ro, Jung District, Seoul, South Korea | Map link